zmazk123/iff-gde/README.md

 I also linked Providers with Recipes using a surrogate key to maintain a star schema.

+### Flavours history

+I deduplicated rows(keeping the latest batch) in all tables except Flavours History, used to track flavour description changed.
+For this slowly changing dimension I decided to take the history table approach.

 ### Unpivoting recipes

 Given more information and time, we should also unpivot Recipes.
 For now a recipe has ingredient, flavour and raw_material.
 But what if we required more fields in the future to make a recipe, for example water?
 If we keep adding them, the table blows up.